Questions from Grant-Seekers

 Yes.
 Prior use does not disqualify an organization from using the services in the future.

-Organizations may also use MoCAP services more than once a year.
+Organizations may use MoCAP services up to twice per year.

 Would MoCAP help be given to more than one organization going after the same funding opportunity?

 It depends.
 MoCAP supports collaboration, as opposed to competition, whenever possible.
 If two or more organizations want to apply for the same grant and will target the same service area and population, those organizations are directly competing; MoCAP will support the work of the stronger organization or collaborative group.
 If two organizations are applying to serve different regions or target populations, each organization is eligible to receive MoCAP assistance commensurate with its need.
 NOTE: MFH does not share grant application information with other organizations competing for the same funding.

 What does MFH require from organizations receiving MoCAP consulting services?